 • Riders at Landon Farm will have the opportunity to learn to groom, saddle, bridle, and care for their lesson horse; take part in camps, horse shows and much more!

-• As riders progress they will be encouraged to join the Landon Farm Team at horse shows.
-There are a number of horse shows that our riders attend based on their level and experience.
+• As riders progress, they will be encouraged to join the Landon Farm Team at horse shows.
+There are several horse shows that our riders attend based on their level and experience.
 This is something that we will discuss with you and your riders as time goes on.

 Lessons should be scheduled via email.
 Kathryn should only be contacted on her cell phone for emergencies.